Vikms95/js-top-battleship/_planning/steps.md

   : -->
 - Refactor renderSquaresVertically and renderSquaresHorizontally

-- Horizontal positioning at the edges of the array
+- Horizontal positioning at the edges of the array creates bug on both end and start : elementToStyle being null is the cause
+    :end > happens within renderShipHoriz while loop when : add check if squaresToStyle is higher than 0/1? and next element is null, return :start >

   -Use that to create the gameboard later on make the gameboard with the arrays stored while placing the ships